EYBlockchain/starlight/WRITEUP.md

 ---

-### Consulting private states
+### Accessing private states

 [Previously](#indicators), we mentioned an `isAccessed` indicator, used during the transformation stage.
 When a secret state is *'accessed'*, its secret value is 'looked up' or 'accessed'.

-_We use the term 'consult' because the word 'refer' already has meaning in a conventional Solidity AST...
-Although as I write this, 'access' is looking like an attractive word too.
-'Lookup' is a bit clunky because 'looked up', 'lookupping' aren't pretty within code.
-Or maybe 'open' is the word to use (because commitments)._
+_We use the term 'access' because the word 'refer' already has meaning in a conventional Solidity AST..._

 #### Summary

 - A secret state is `accessed` if it's 'looked up'.
   - E.g. used on the RHS of an assignment; or
   - used in a 'require' statement.
-- Assigning to a secret state is _not_ considered a 'consultation', but an assignment.
+- Assigning to a secret state is _not_ considered 'accessing', but an assignment.
 - Only 'whole' states can be accessed.*
   \*(A partitioned state `a` could probably be accessed, but only if asserting `a > b` or `a >= b`)
 - If a state is accessed within a function, only the _owner_ of that state can successfully call the function...
 Why?
 Well...
-  - To 'consult' a state is to know its current value.
+  - To 'access' a state is to know its current value.
   - A state's value can only be proven to be 'current' if:
     - the state's commitment's preimage is known;
     - the commitment has not yet been nullified.
-  - So, a nullifier must be derived in order to consult a secret state...
+  - So, a nullifier must be derived in order to access a secret state...
   - ... and only an _owner_ can derive a secret state's nullifier.

 _[Skip](#sharing-private-data) to the next big section.
 Or read on for detailed explanations._

-A 'consultation' can only be done by the secret's owner.
+'Accessing' can only be done by the secret's owner.

 Consider an example: